HanzhiZhang-Ulrica/HanzhiZhang-Ulrica.github.io/_pages/about.md

 ## Now

-Hanzhi Zhang is currently pursuing her PhD in the [Department of Computer Science and Engineering (CSE) at the University of North Texas (UNT), Denton, TX](https://computerscience.engineering.unt.edu/).
+Hanzhi Zhang is currently pursuing her PhD directed by [Dr. Yunhe Feng](https://yunhefeng.me/) in the [Department of Computer Science and Engineering (CSE) at the University of North Texas (UNT), Denton, TX](https://computerscience.engineering.unt.edu/).
 Her academic journey is driven by a profound interest in exploring the ethical dimensions and cognitive behaviors of Artificial Intelligence (AI).
 Her research primarily focuses on **Responsible AI**, delving into the intricacies of **AI Hallucination** as well as investigating both **Large and Small Language Models**.
 Her work aims to forge a path towards more accountable and transparent AI systems.

 ## Past